Did you know that the average person spends close to 18 hours per week listening to music?

 5. Watch Videos

 The Current Rewards app has a small video section where you can watch short clips and ads to earn more points.

-Again, not the highest earning part of the app, but it’s another way to passively earn.
+Again, not the highest earning part of the app, but it’s another way to make money on autopilot.

 6. Earn Lockscreen Rewards

-Lockscreen apps that pay are largely finished these days, so it’s awesome that Current Rewards is brining this concept back!
+Lockscreen apps that pay are largely finished these days, so it’s awesome that Current Rewards is bringing this concept back!

 Annoying yes, but easy passive income…You don’t have to interact with the ads to slowly earn points.